miketwo/Moose/README.md

 Notes
 -----

-Installing pygame in virtualenv is a pain, I need to switch to Virtualbox.
+Installing pygame in virtualenv is a pain, I need to switch to Virtualbox or Docker.